andrema2/garmin_mcp/README.md

 - `GARMIN_EMAIL_FILE`: Path to a file containing your Garmin Connect email address
 - `GARMIN_PASSWORD`: Your Garmin Connect password
 - `GARMIN_PASSWORD_FILE`: Path to a file containing your Garmin Connect password
+- `GARMIN_MFA_CODE`: One-time MFA code (required when MFA is enabled and tokens are not yet stored)

 File-based secrets are useful in certain environments, such as inside a Docker container.
 Note that you cannot set both `GARMIN_EMAIL` and `GARMIN_EMAIL_FILE`, similarly you cannot set both `GARMIN_PASSWORD` and `GARMIN_PASSWORD_FILE`.

+**Important**: The MCP server cannot use interactive input (stdin is used for the MCP protocol).
+If MFA is required, you must provide the code via the `GARMIN_MFA_CODE` environment variable.

 ### With Claude Desktop